Common Area Maintenance

 The Florida commercial litigation attorneys at KALIS, KLEIMAN & WOLFE regularly assist retail, office, shopping center, commercial-industrial, and condominium leasing landlords and tenants, as well as timeshares, in negotiating the definition and amount of CAM fees.
 We draft, review, negotiate and litigate CAM matters as part of an overall lease agreement.
 We also strongly recommend that any landlord or tenant have an attorney review any lease that has a CAM (or other special fee) requirements before signing a lease.

 It is important to hire an experienced lawyer when dealing with CAM because fees and complexity can vary widely property to property.
-If you need an advocate to protect your rights regarding a CAM or real estate matter, contact the experienced Common Area Maintenance Attorneys at KALIS, KLEIMAN & WOLFE, P.A., the South Florida-based law firm today at (954) 791-0477.
+If you need an advocate to protect your rights regarding a CAM or real estate matter, contact the experienced Common Area Maintenance Attorneys at KALIS, KLEIMAN & WOLFE, the South Florida-based law firm today at (954) 791-0477.